Little Theatre School has the complete preschool programs necessary to prepare your child for the challenges of Kindergarten and First Grade.

 Our teachers are passionate about expanding a young child’s world with new experiences, knowledge and skills.
 Our greatest joy is to see students become self-reliant, caring and capable thinkers; and acquire essential social and academic skills to succeed in grade school and in life.
 Little Theatre School and our entire staff are certified by MA Early Education and Care (EEC).

 Please take some time to read up on our bios.
 Contact us at (781) 595-3487 to ask about enrollment at Little Theatre School.

 Preschool age children are natural and eager learners.
 Show them new knowledge and skills and they soar!
 I am an ardent believer that quality early education is critical to growth and development; and can boost school success in future years.
 After 30 years of helping corporate clients with transition management, I purchased Little Theatre School in 2011 where I apply my business management consulting expertise to a quality early education institution.
-Little Theatre School has been transforming young children to capable kindergarten and first grade students for almost 75 years.
+Little Theatre School has been transforming young children to capable kindergarten and first grade students for over 75 years.
 Having the privilege to continue with this track record gives me pride and joy.
 To see the transformation in a child from September to June is simply amazing!